SAIL-Virginia-Tech-CS/sail-virginia-tech-cs.github.io/_pages/sail.md

 <ol>
     <li style='font-weight: bold; color: #2f4ea7;'>Uncovering Language Patterns</li>
     <p>By developing and applying NLP techniques, we analyze conversational trajectories and outcomes at scale to identify linguistic patterns linked to communication breakdowns.
-Our research spans contexts such as escalated police-citizen encounters, polarized media discourse, interactions between neurodivergent and neurotypical individuals, and responses from “bad actors” to online counterspeech.</p>
+Our research spans contexts such as escalated police-citizen encounters, polarized media discourse, interactions between neurodivergent and neurotypical individuals, and responses from <a href='https://arxiv.org/pdf/2410.03032v1' target='_blank'>“bad actors” to online counterspeech</a>.</p>

     <li style='font-weight: bold;color: #2f4ea7;'>Understanding the Real-World Impact of Language</li>
     <p>To capture the real-world impact of language on society, we use statistical methods—including, Granger causality, and Structural Equation Modeling—to examine how communication patterns influence or predict outcomes such as <a href='https://arxiv.org/pdf/2403.00994' target='_blank'>public health trends</a>, traffic stop results, and <a href='https://ojs.aaai.org/index.php/ICWSM/article/view/22135/21914' target='_blank'>linguistic spillover effects</a> from TV news broadcasts to social media discourse.</p>